-Walt Disney, one of the most productive people in history, once said that the only way to get started is to quit talking and begin doing.
+Walt Disney, who is considered to be one of the most productive people in history, once said that the only way to get started is to quit talking and begin doing.
 His prolific career is a testament to the magic that we’re capable of during our lifetime.
-All we have to do is grab hold of the reigns and become exceptional at how we manage our time and resources
+All we have to do is grab hold of the reigns and become exceptional good at managing our time and resources.

 All my best on your journey,

-Question: Can you differentiate between times you’ve been busy and time you’ve been productive?
-How do you think you can be more productive?
+Question: Can you differentiate between times you’ve been busy and times you’ve been productive?
+How can you be more productive?